Stop Paying Credit Card Debt and Stop Worrying About It

 Key takeaways

-• Stopping paying your credit card bills can lead to a lower score, increased interest rate, late fees, and having your accounts sent to collections.
+• Stopping payments on your credit card bills can lead to a lower score, increased interest rate, late fees, and having your accounts sent to collections.

 • Consumers have legal rights and protections against debt collection.
 Know your rights and how to handle collection efforts.